kpwags/kpwags.11ty/src/books/wesley-lowery-american-whitelash.md

 ---
+title: 'American Whitelash'
-title: 'American Whitelash: A Changing Nation and the Cost of Progress'
+subtitle: 'A Changing Nation and the Cost of Progress'
 author: 'Wesley Lowery'
 categories:
   - History